-Last September, after the Libertines played three sold-out reunion shows at Alexandra Palace, Pete left the country and checked himself into the Hope Rehab Centre in Thailand.
+Last September, after the Libertines played three sold-out reunion shows at Alexandra Palace, Pete left the country and checked himself into the Hope Rehab Center in Thailand.
 He’s been there a few times before, most famously in 2004 when his trip to Thailand was somewhat bizarrely paid for by actress June Brown, better known as Eastenders’ Dot Cotton.

-This week, Simon Mott from the centre contacted Noisey with a folder of videos, pictures and interviews taken from Pete’s recent trip.
+This week, Simon Mott from the center contacted Noisey with a folder of videos, pictures, and interviews taken from Pete’s recent trip.
 They show Pete during his recovery, discussing his experiences of rehab as well as the Libertines reunion and future projects.
 He talks about his history of drug use and some of the incidents he’s been involved in over the past few years, including being arrested on suspicion of injecting heroin into an unconscious fan.

 They make for strange and sometimes uncomfortable viewing.
 Pete looks healthy, but is clearly still in the midsts of recovery.
 He’s not had time to fully reflect on his sobriety and that's reflected in a vulnerableness to his responses.
 At other times he seems totally at ease, making jokes about Pilates balls and playing with tortoises.
 There's also some pretty great photos of him riding an elephant.

-In a recorded interview conducted by Dylan Kerr at the centre, also sent to Noisey, Doherty says he hopes that his time at Hope has brought him some creative solace.
+In a recorded interview conducted by Dylan Kerr at the center, also sent to Noisey, Doherty says he hopes that his time at Hope has brought him some creative solace.
 “The thing is it’s quite a tranquil place, so I don’t like to make too much noise.
 But I’ll say that I have rediscovered a few facets that have come back to life since I’ve been here and one of them is just enjoying playing guitar and learning songs I used to know backwards and inside out.
 Like old Lindisfarne and Stone Roses songs and just taking them and just shifting the chords about.”

 More than just playing other songs, Doherty has also been writing music clean for the first time in years.
 “I’ve come up with some good riffs too.
 Like simple bass lines and I’m trying to get this warlord's daughter to play drums for me but she’s off the radar at the moment.
 So hopefully we’ll have some new ideas when Carl next bounds into view in his bandana and leathers.
 A man who swore he’d never wear flip-flops!
-Although he doesn’t call them flip flops he calls them ‘sliders’.”
+Although he doesn’t call them flip-flops he calls them ‘sliders.'”

 We spoke to him about Pete’s time in Thailand.

-When did Pete come to visit the Hope Rehab Centre treatment last?
+Noisey: When did Pete come to visit the Hope Rehab Centre treatment last?
 How long did he stay for?

 You’ve obviously built a relationship with Pete over the years.
 Was this visit different to previous ones?

 On a personal level, I like Pete and identify with his struggles, he is charismatic and funny, a real entertainer by nature.
-I will always be greatful of what he has done for Hope rehab and the team, we do not earn a lot of money, we are a very cheap private treatment center, we do it because it is our purpose and it help keeps us clean.
+I will always be grateful of what he has done for Hope Rehab and the team, we do not earn a lot of money, we are a very cheap private treatment center, we do it because it is our purpose and it help keeps us clean.

 Is it normal to have these kinds of recorded interviews with people at the facility or was this especially for Pete?

 Pete asked if he could have free treatment in exchange for doing PR.
 So I agreed and some of the interviews are for this purpose.
-It isn’t usual, but some clients do written and video testimonials for private clinics like ours – we are part of a growing private treatment industry and need to use conventional business marketing methods to promote our services, whereas in Europe most centers are government funded and don't have the same financial pressures – they have guaranteed income from tax payers but due to economic changes this is harder and harder to sustain these days.
+It isn’t usual, but some clients do written and video testimonials for private clinics like ours—we are part of a growing private treatment industry and need to use conventional business marketing methods to promote our services, whereas in Europe, most centers are government funded and don't have the same financial pressures—they have guaranteed income from tax payers but due to economic changes this is harder and harder to sustain these days.

 So would you say these interviews are part of the process of rehabilitation or separate from it?